-The AMBER Alert system is intended to quickly and widely disseminate information about child abductions.
-AMBER is an acronym for "America's Missing: Broadcast Emergency Response."
-The system uses various media outlets, including television and radio, to inform the general public about recent abductions.
-Below, you'll find information about AMBER Alerts, laws establishing their use, and how they work.
+The AMBER Alert system provides quick dissemination of public information about child abductions.
+AMBER is an acronym for America's Missing: Broadcast Emergency Response.
+The system informs the public about child abductions through various media outlets, including television, radio, and cell phone networks.
+Below, you'll find information about AMBER Alerts, laws establishing the system, criteria for issuing an AMBER Alert, and how they help resolve child abduction cases.

 AMBER Alerts Law: Formation of the System

-- Strengthened prohibitions on virtual child pornography.
+- Strengthened prohibitions on virtual child pornography

 AMBER Alerts Law: Criteria Used to Issue an Alert

-- The child is 17 years old or younger;
+- The child is 17 years old or younger.

 Learn More About AMBER Alerts Law: Talk to an Attorney